 So far all the leading branches of the Church will agree.
 To refer only to two representative thinkers: M. J. Congar says that the Church is 'one with the very oneness of God, outside whom she does not exist . . .
-The Church is the community of souls living the very life which is the life of the Blessed Trinity because the object of their lives is the same as the life of God Himself'.
-Karl Barth's words are equally emphatic: 'We have no right to explain the multiplicity of the churches at all.'
+The Church is the community of souls living the very life which is the life of the Blessed Trinity because the object of their lives is the same as the life of God Himself'.2 Karl Barth's words are equally emphatic: 'We have no right to explain the multiplicity of the churches at all.'3 enabled the churches to see the impossible position in which they are.

-Today we are in a situation in which we have to search for the unity which, we believe, has been given to the Church.
-Unity, wholeness is given, but we do not have it.
-We are not healthy; we are not whole.
-The gift of the catholic vision has enabled the churches to see the impossible position in which they are.
 There is a new realization that unity is the will of God and that it is essential for the wholeness of the Church.
 Disunity is recognized as sin.
-Karl Barth puts the point forcibly: 'We have to deal with it (the multiplicity of the churches) as we deal with sin, our own and others, to recognize it as a fact, to understand it as the impossible thing which has intruded itself upon ourselves, without the power to liberate ourselves from it.
-We must not allow ourselves to acquiesce in its reality; rather we must pray that it be forgiven and removed, and be ready to do whatever God's will and command may enjoin in respect of it . . . multiplicity of churches is simply our helplessness in His sight.
-We cannot listen for his voice, without an act of decision, choice, confession: yet we cannot decide and confess our faith without falling into separation and so coming into contradiction against Who are we, and what is His Church, if that is our standing towards Him?
+Karl Barth puts the point forcibly: 'We have to deal with it (the multiplicity of the churches) as we deal with sin. our own and others, to recognize it as a fact, to understand it as the impossible thing which has intruded itself upon ourselves, without the power to liberate ourselves from it.
+We must not allow ourselves to acquiesce in its reality; rather we must pray that it be forgiven and removed, and be ready to do whatever God's will and command may enjoin in respect of it . . .
+The multiplicity of churches is simply our helplessness in His sight.
+We cannot listen for his voice, without an act of decision, choice, confession: yet we cannot decide and confess our faith without falling into separation and so coming into contradiction against Him.
+Who are we, and what is His Church, if that is our standing towards Him ?
 We had best attempt to give no other answer than this, that we are those, that the Church is the congregation of those, who know that they are helpless in the presence of One who as their Saviour and their Lord is greater than they'.4